IRON IN PREGNANCY.

 As identified, getting enough iron from diet alone can be tricky, and so supplementation is often recommended.
 Supplementing with iron from the first trimester of pregnancy, especially for those that are of an increased risk of inadequate iron levels, can help avoid the need for high dose oral iron later on in pregnancy.

 High dose oral iron can often lead to uncomfortable side effects for mum, such as constipation, nausea and diarrhoea – some of which you may be already experiencing during pregnancy.
+Read more about the causes & treatments of constipation during pregnancy here.

 Liquid iron supplements are often proposed as an alternative for those who experience side effects.
 It is suggested the liquid format is gentler on the stomach and easier for the body to absorb.
 However, liquid iron supplements often contain very low levels of iron, and therefore the dose may be inadequate for mother and baby’s combined iron requirements.